The Katy Trail is the old route of the Missouri-Kansas-Texas rail line (M-K-T, or "Katy" for short).

 Here's where Amtrak stations are located, along with their corresponding Katy Trail trailheads

-Note that the Missouri River bridges between Washington-Marthasville and Hermann-McKittrick are not
+Note that the Missouri River bridge between Washington-Marthasville is not

-wide enough to accommodate bikes or pedestrians, so you may need to arrange a shuttle or escort across these bridges.
+wide enough to accommodate bikes or pedestrians, so you may need to arrange a shuttle or escort across this bridge.

-Many of the hotels and B&Bs in these towns (and Jefferson City) will send a shuttle van to
+Some of the B&Bs there will send a shuttle van to

 the trailhead for their guests.